 In applications where there is no danger of unauthorized access to the PLC via FServer, you can elect not to use the username/password.
-With the "No" option selected, the TRiLOGI client can log-in to the FServer using whatever username and password since FServer will bypass the username and password authentication and allow the client to log in.
+With the "No" option selected, the TRiLOGI client or Java Applet can login to the FServer using whatever username and password since FServer will bypass the username and password authentication and allow the client to log in.